Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-06-06-PyCon_proposal.md

 ### Speaker information
 Soham Gaonkar is a second year student at the Indian Institute of Technology Gandhinagar, India.
 He is pursuing a B.Tech degree in Computer Science and Engineering.

-Kishan has contributed to Google Summer of Code 2024.
+Soham has contributed to Google Summer of Code 2024.
 He has developed open source software for NumFOCUS organization's project: PyDataStructs.

 Being the Head Boy of his school, he has delivered a speech in a stadium, to an audience of 1000+ people, on the annual sports day.
 Here is a clip from the speech: [https://drive.google.com/file/d/1RtK_JPUGxIGHPMCT-JAw43ca922g0unf/view?usp=sharing](https://drive.google.com/file/d/1RtK_JPUGxIGHPMCT-JAw43ca922g0unf/view?usp=sharing)